dskho/0xatom.github.io/_posts/2020-07-14-presidential.md

 Now privesc to root is simple, we have to exploit system capabilities.

-Linux capabilities are similar to SUID, we can limite user’s permission and much more.
+Linux capabilities are similar to SUID, we can limit user’s permission and much more.
 Let's start by scanning the file system for files with capabilities.

 ```
 [admin@votenow ~]$ getcap -r / 2>/dev/null